 Why is phonemic awareness important?
 Simple.
 Because of it's strong correlation to reading fluency.
 The research is clear; children who develop strong phonemic awareness skills at an early age are more likely to become fluent readers and better spellers than children who do not.
 Read that last sentence again!
 Kids need strong phonemic awareness skills to support literacy development!
 When teaching reading, we must include phonemic awareness.

 Parent Tips - Parents, make sure you are building phonemic awareness skills at home!
-Check out the PHONEMIC AWARENESS ACTIVITIES PAGE for FREE Phonological Awareness Activites and Phonemic Awareness Activities that you can download!
+PHONEMIC AWARENESS ACTIVITIES PAGE for FREE Phonological Awareness Activities and Phonemic Awareness Activities that you can download!
 Also, make sure phonemic awareness is explicitly taught in your child's kindergarten and first grade classrooms!

 Want to learn more?
 Visit the Phonemic Awareness Page for more information and to learn which phonological awareness resources we recommend for parents and educators.